SC-SGS/GPRat/README.md

 As a developer, you may create a `CMakeUserPresets.json` file at the root of the project that contains additional presets local to your machine.
 In addition to the build configuration `dev-linux`, there are `release-linux`, `dev-linux-gpu`, and `release-linux-gpu`.
+For Windows, we have similar presets called `dev-windows` and `release-windows`.
 The configurations suffixed with `-gpu` build the library with CUDA.

 GPRat can be build with or without Python bindings.